-The world has seen movements such as civil rights in America and the abolishment of apartheid in South Africa, but some argue that racism and "race separation" still occur worldwide.
-Discuss where you see racism in your own world.
-How do you move past the history of your own community or upbringing?
-Identify biases in your own world and discuss if you do or don't believe they are right. ''' EL.HS.RE.06 EL.HS.SL.10 HS.6 HS.2 ''' Apartheid South Africa: A Timeline 1497 Vasco De Gama, Portugese explorer, lands on the Natal Coast 1652 The Dutch East India Company founds Cape Colony 1806 The Dutch territory is ceded to the British 1902 The fighting ends, Transvaal and Orange Free State become self-governing colonies 1910 The Boer republics of Transvaal and Orange Free State join with British colonies Cape and Natal, creating the Union of South Africa 1912 Native National Congress founded (later the African National Congress, or ANC) 1913 Land Act prevents blacks outside of Cape Province buying land except in designated reserves 1914 National Party is founded (made up of Afrikaaners, the descendents of the Dutch colonial powers) 1948 National Party takes power and imposes a policy of Apartheid, or 'separateness'.
-The population of South Africa was categorized and registered by race, and the Group Areas Act segregated residential communities (sometimes forcibly), with blacks driven to specified townships.
-1800s British colonial powers war with the Boers and Zulus.
+- 1497 - Vasco De Gama, Portugese explorer, lands on the Natal Coast - 1652 The Dutch East India Company founds Cape Colony - 1806 The Dutch cede the territory to the British - 1800s British colonial powers war with the Boers and Zulus, encouraged by the discovery of gold in Transvaal - 1902 The fighting ends, Transvaal and Orange Free State become self-governing colonies - 1910 The Boer republics of Transvaal and Orange Free State join with British colonies Cape and Natal, creating the Union of South Africa - 1912 Native National Congress is founded (later the African National Congress, or ANC) - 1913 Land Act prevents blacks outside of Cape Province buying land except in designated reserves - 1914 National Party is founded (made up of Afrikaaners, the descendents of the Dutch colonial powers) - 1919 South West Africa (Namibia) comes under South African control - 1948 National Party takes power and imposes a policy of apartheid, or 'separateness'.
+The population of South Africa was categorized and registered by race, and the Group Areas Act segregated residential communities (sometimes forcibly), with blacks driven to specified townships. - 1952 The Pass Laws Act requires all black South Africans older than sixteen to carry a pass book - 1953 The Bantu Education Act segregates the school system and dictates separate curriculums for white and black students - 1955 The ANC meets with the South African Indian Congress, the South African Congress of Democrats, and the Coloured People's Congress in what was called the Congress of the People at Kliptown and they officially adopt the Freedom Charter, a list of demands for racial equality in South Africa, and plans campaigns of civil disobedience - 1960 Police open fire on a demonstration against the Pass Laws in Sharpeville: 69 are killed and more than 200 wounded - 1961 Umkhonto we Sizwe, the ANC's militant wing, is founded - 1964 Nelson Mandela joins the ranks of South Africa's political prisoners when he is arrested and sentenced to hard labour for the next twenty-seven years; South Africa is excluded from the Olympic games, indicating increasing international disapproval of apartheid

-Transvaal encouraged by the discovery of gold in 1952 The Pass Laws Act requires all black South Africans older than sixteen to carry a pass book 1953 The Bantu Education Act segregates the school system and dictates separate curriculums for white and black students 1955 The ANC officially adopts the Freedom Charter, a list of demands for racial equality in South Africa, and plans campaigns of civil disobedience 1960 Police open fire on a demonstration against the Pass Laws in Sharpeville: 69 are killed and more than 200 wounded 1961 Umkhonto we Sizwe (MK), the ANC's militant wing is founded Students fleeing the massacre that followed the Soweto Uprising 1964 Nelson Mandela joins the ranks of South Africa's political prisoners when he is arrested and sentenced to hard labour for the next twenty-seven years; South Africa is excluded from the Olympic games, an indicator of increasing international disapproval of apartheid 1970 Bantu Homelands Citizenship Act revokes the citizenship of black Africans residing in the Bantustans, and over the next decade more than three million people were forcibly relocated to those regions 1976 High school students protest the implementation of Afrikaans instruction in the classroom in Soweto, and police kill hundreds of protesters, sparking riots all across the country 1984-1989 The townships continue to revolt and the government imposes a five-year state of emergency 1989 FW De Klerk is elected head of the National Party and president of South Africa: he lifts the ban on the ANC, releases political prisoners including Mandela, desegregates public facilities, and begins talks to deconstruct apartheid 1991 Remaining Apartheid laws are repealed 1994 In South Africa's first full free election, the ANC takes power and Nelson Mandela becomes president
+- 1970 Bantu Homelands Citizenship Act revokes the citizenship of black Africans residing in the Bantustans, and over the next decade more than three million people were forcibly relocated to those regions - 1976 High school students protest the implementation of Afrikaans instruction in the classroom in Soweto, and police kill hundreds of protesters, sparking riots all across the country - 1984-1989 The townships continue to revolt and the government imposes a five-year state of emergency - 1989 - FW De Klerk is elected head of the National Party, then president of South Africa.
+He lifts the ban on the ANC, releases political prisoners including Mandela, desegregates public facilities, and begins talks about deconstructing apartheid - 1991 Remaining Apartheid laws are repealed - 1994 - In South Africa's first full free election, the ANC takes power and Nelson Mandela becomes president